 Mobile stations in the wireless network that are on standby do not answer the ARP requests from other network stations reliably.
 If 'ARP handling' is activated, the access point takes over this task and answers the ARP requests on behalf of stations that are on standby.

 Broken link detection

-The 'Broken link detection' deactivates the WLAN card if the access point loses contact to the LAN.
+Configuration with WEBconfig or Telnet The 'Broken link detection' deactivates the WLAN card if the access point loses contact to the LAN.